Whangaparāoa College

 • Any clothing worn under school shirts must not be visible.
 Long-sleeved thermals, coloured or printed T-shirts are not to be worn under the school shirts.

-• School shirts must be worn with the top bottom fastened.
+• School shirts must be worn with the top button fastened.
 Note: fitted blouses have a “hidden” collar button and elastic loop.

 School Tie